folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

 viewRecordPerms | string | A comma-separated list of the permissions required in order to view a full record. newRecordPerms | string | A comma-separated list of the permissions required in order to create a new record. disableRecordCreation | bool | If true, new record cannot be created.
 This is appropriate when one application is running embedded in another. parentResources | shape | The parent component's stripes-connect `resources` property, used to access the records of the relevant type.
-Must contain at least `records`, `query` (the anointed resource used for navigation) and `resultCount` (a scalar used in infinite scrolling). parentMutator | shape | The parent component's stripes-connect `mutator` property.
+Must contain at least `records` (if not using the `resourceName` prop), `query` (the anointed resource used for navigation) and `resultCount` (a scalar used in infinite scrolling). parentMutator | shape | The parent component's stripes-connect `mutator` property.
 Must contain at least `query` (the anointed resource used for navigation) and `resultCount` (a scalar used in infinite scrolling). nsParams | object or string | An object or string used to namespace search and sort parameters.
 More information can be found [here](https://github.com/folio-org/stripes-components/blob/master/util/parameterizing-makeQueryFunction.md) notLoadedMessage | string | A message to show the user before a search has been submitted.
-Defaults to "Choose a filter or enter search query to show results". getHelperResourcePath | func | An optional function which can be used to return helper's resource path dynamically.
+Defaults to "Choose a filter or enter search query to show results". getHelperResourcePath | func | An optional function which can be used to return helper's resource path dynamically. resourceName | string | The key (in `parentResources`) to the resource being searched-and-sorted.
+Defaults to `records`.
+This is useful if you want to have multiple `SearchAndSort`s in a single module.

 See ui-users' top-level component [`<Users.js>`](https://github.com/folio-org/ui-users/blob/master/Users.js) for an example of how to use `<SearchAndSort>`.